conniewang3/conniewang3.github.io/_posts/2018-1-3-WSDC-Project-Part-1.md

 ![672x480](https://conniewang3.github.io/assets/img/WSDC-part-1/nov_readiness_time-1.png)

     ##   15 Points  16+ Points     p-value
-    ##     7.10        5.10        0.00339
+    ##     6.13        5.10        0.00152

 Because the medians of each region are comparable to each other, I decided to look at combined data from all the regions.
 Across regions, we find >99% confidence that dancers with exactly 15 Novice points **take longer on average to get their first Intermediate point**.

-On the other hand, the difference in medians is only about 2 months, so how much does that really matter?
+On the other hand, the difference in medians is only about 1 month, so how much does that really matter?

 \[Stats note: quick histograms of the data (not shown) revealed it's